ReDI-School/js-berlin-2020-fall/lesson5.md

 ### Exercise

-We are implementing a simple program that calculates the bonus an employee will get at the end of the year.
+We are implementing a simple program that calculates the earnings an employee will get at the end of the year.

 The company will give 1€ bonus for each regular work day, and 3€ for each extra work day.